hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 rest.
 And is there not a living Power behind them?
 It is *symbolism*, not fetishism!
 Can you not see?"

 27\.
-One day he told the story of Satyabhâmâ's sacrifice and how the word "Krishna", written on a piece of paper and thrown into the balance, made Krishna himself, on the other side, kick the beam.
+One day he told the story of Satyabhāmā's sacrifice and how the word "Krishna", written on a piece of paper and thrown into the balance, made Krishna himself, on the other side, kick the beam.
 "Orthodox Hinduism", he began, "makes Shruti, the sound, everything.
 The *thing*